Madelene/100-days-of-code/log.md

 **Thoughts:** I can not believe I am figuring all of this stuff out on my own!!!
 I hope I get a job offer soon!

+### Day 24: January 22, 2018 Monday

+** Today's Progress**:
+- Successfully created all CRUD actions to the SPA/React front!
+I can DELETE a Post, CREATE a Post, EDIT, and view all of the active ones!

+**Thoughts:** Just a few months ago, I would not have been able to build this on my own.
+I have literally not asked anyone for help, thus far!!
+(Besides Google)